artsy/eigen/docs/map_to_the_app.md

 # :world_map:

-As we have built our React Native components, our understanding of how to build those components as evolved.
-As that understanding grows, newer components use newer techniques and older ones are often left un-updated.
+As we have built our app in React Native, our understanding of how to build software has evolved.
+As our understanding grows, newer code uses newer techniques.
+Older code is often left un-updated.
 It can be difficult to orient oneself around what the current preferred practices are.

 This document is a map.
-Not of Eigen/Emission at a specific time, but a map of how we got here and where we want to go next.
+Not of Eigen at a specific time, but a map of how we got here and where we want to go next.
 This is a living document, expected to be updated regularly, of links to:

 - Example code.
 - Pull requests with interesting discussions.